rmsmportier/CMSCI120Base/chapter5.md

 We will explore functions available in this function module.
 We can do this with the *dir* function as we did earlier in the homework for builtins.
 This will list all available functions.

-We can also use *help* with individual functions to learn how to use.
-When calling *help*, we will need to preface each function name with the module name in a format like "math.pi".
+We can also use *help* with individual functions to learn usage.
+When calling *help*, we will need to preface each function name with the module name in a format like *math.pi*.

 *** =instructions
 - Enter *import math* in order to use the functions in this module